Shove Ha'penny is the smaller offspring of a game called Shovel Board

 Push-penny is still being played around Stamford, Lincolnshire and uses three old English pennies, somewhat larger than a ha'penny.
 Boards are made from Mahogany or Oak and each one has its different idiosyncracies.
 The game is much the same as Shove Ha'penny and the locals organise a "world championship" which is played during the Stamford festival at the end of June/beginning of July each year.

-The author was contacted in August 2001 from Swaziland where apparently there is a burgeoning Shove Ha'penny group.
-Started originally in the early 1980s by Peter Thorne, the owner of the Malandela pub in Malkerns, Swaziland, the game is apparently increasing in popularity around that country.
+The author was contacted in August 2001 from Swaziland about a burgeoning Shove Ha'penny group in that country.
+Started originally in the early 1980s by Peter Thorne, the owner of the Malandela pub in Malkerns, Swaziland, he reported that the game was increasing in popularity around that country.
 In 1995 and 1996, teams from Swaziland were sent to The Wheatsheaf, Leckhampton, Cheltenham, England to compete in the annual Shove Ha'penny World Championships.

 I've had numerous requests for the official rules of Shove Ha'penny.
 A free description and rules can be found on the web at Masters Traditional Games.